Qualifications and Screening

 Our Value To You

-When you compared to other surgeons you are considering, we are confident you will find the surgeons here Trusted LASIK Surgeons™ stand out from the rest.
+When you compare surgeons featured on our site to other surgeons you are considering, we are confident you will find the surgeons here Trusted LASIK Surgeons®, stand out from the rest.
 We believe you can choose with confidence the expert surgeons you find here and trust them with your vision correction needs.

-Most of the surgeons featured in our directory also perform cataract surgery, as well as other refractive surgery like lens implants and Kamra Inlay procedures.
+Most of the surgeons featured in our directories also perform cataract surgery, as well as other refractive surgery like RLE/CLE with premium lens implants and EVO ICL procedures.

-As a public service to you, we do list and link to a few LASIK surgeons in local metros who we believe would meet most of our screening criteria.
-Please realize these surgeons have not been formally screened by Trusted LASIK Surgeons™ and therefore have not joined our directory.
+As a public service to you, we list and link to a few LASIK surgeons in local metros who we believe would meet most of our screening criteria.
+Please realize these surgeons have not been formally screened by Trusted LASIK Surgeons® and therefore have not joined our directory.

 To learn more about the cost of LASIK and tips on how to afford LASIK, please visit our True Cost of LASIK Discussion.
 Why compromise when it comes to your eyes and vision?